 Humans have devolved in social, psychological, education, grammatical, and critical thinking capabilities.
 People have handed over the decision-making, relationship-building, thinking, shopping, playing, and even disparaging abilities to machines.

-Those are just a few areas that only begin to scratch the surface of the areas where people seem to not be improving, but are moving more and more toward their Miocene ancestors’ way of life.
+Those are just a few areas that only begin to scratch the surface of where people seem to not be improving, but are moving more and more toward their Miocene ancestors’ way of life.

 The sad part about all of that is that the de-evolution seems to be encouraged and pushed by “powers that be” who seemingly want sheeple masses to become dumber and more complicit by the number.